The Stanford Symphonic Chorus is open to all students, faculty, staff and any other residents of the community interested in singing wonderful music.

 Members who are not students or faculty pay a modest (currently $60) participation fee.
 This money helps to offset expenses, the largest of which is hiring orchestras.

 New members are normally accepted by audition at the beginning of each academic quarter.
-However, please note that for spring 2015, we are only able to accept new members in the tenor and bass sections.
-If you are interested in auditioning for the chorus for the spring quarter of 2015, please email turman at stanford.edu.
+If you are interested in auditioning for the chorus for the fall quarter of 2015, please email after 1 September 2015.

 Auditions take about ten minutes, are very "user-friendly," and consist of:

 NB: Due to facilities restrictions, the Symphonic Chorus is capped at a maximum of 220 members.
-For those wishing to join the ensemble in the winter and spring quarters, please understand that members who have made the full year-long commitment in fall quarter have first priority.
-New members will be accepted as space allows, with voice part and section balances taken into account — hence the restriction that only tenors and basses can be accepted into the organization for spring quarter 2015.
+For potential new members wishing to join the ensemble in the winter and spring quarters, please understand that members who have made the full year-long commitment in previous seasons have first priority.
+New members will be accepted as space allows, with voice part and section balances taken into account.

 Each singer is expected to learn the music assigned for each rehearsal on his or her own.
 Beyond the first reading of a work, rehearsal time will be devoted to the development of ensemble sound, interpretation, and other musical matters.
 It is further expected that each singer will make a reasonable effort to develop his or her own vocal skills, and will make every effort to contribute in a positive manner to the work of the group.

 Men wear tuxedos or a tuxedo-like suits (i.e., black; not grey, brown or blue), white shirt, black bow tie, black shoes and socks.
 Women wear all black: long dress, or long black skirt or slacks with long-sleeved (preferably) or short-sleeved black blouse, and black shoes.
 Please no sleeveless tops and no flashy jewelry.